LieberInstitute/TREG/README.md

-3. Be **measurable as a continuous metric** in the experimental assay, for example have a dynamic range of puncta when observed in RANscope.
+3. Be **measurable as a continuous metric** in the experimental assay, for example have a dynamic range of puncta when observed in RNAscope.
 This will need to be considered for the candidate TREGs, and may need to be validated experimentally.

 <p align="center">